KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 ```

 ### Method: `displace`
-Moves pixels around the input image, based on the color channel values supplied by a displacement map image.
+**(Displacement filter)** Moves pixels around the input image, based on the color channel values supplied by a displacement map image.
 This is the SC filter engine's attempt to reproduce the SVG [`<feDisplacementMap>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Reference/Element/feDisplacementMap) filter primative.

 Note that the `lineMix` input - which MUST be specified - can be offset using the `offsetX` and `offsetY` attributes.
 Ideally, the mix image should be the same size as the input image, but it can be larger or smaller - hence the inclusion of these attributes.
 The displacement transform will only happen when both inputs have pixels at the appropriate coordinate